Package 'datefixR'

 Description

-Converts a character vector (or single character object) from improperly formatted dates to R's Date class.
-Supports numerous separators including /, -, or white space.
-Supports all-numeric, abbreviation or long-hand month notation.
+Converts a character vector (or single character object) from inconsistently formatted dates to R's Date class.
+Supports numerous separators including /, -, or space.
+Supports numeric, abbreviation or long-hand month notation.
 Where day of the month has not been supplied, the first day of the month is imputed by default.
 Either DMY or YMD is assumed by default.
 However, the US system of MDY is supported via the format argument.

 Usage